mozilla-services/tecken/docs/download.rst

    :query _refresh: use ``_refresh=1`` to force Tecken to update cache

-   :resheader Location: redirect location for the file
+   :resheader Location: redirect location for the file; see :http:get:`SYMBOLFILE`.
-   :resheader Content-Length: length in bytes for the file
-   :resheader Content-Encoding: (optional) content encoding for the file; note
-       that ``.sym`` files are compressed even thought he file extension doesn't indicate that

    :statuscode 302: symbol file was found--follow redirect url in ``Location`` header in
        the response to get to the final url